 When I had a Mac at work, I employed a similar strategy to keep my work bookmarks in sync across browsers.
 And, of course, you could use EverSync to keep your bookmarks synchronized across platforms (e.g. Mac, PC, and probably even Linux).

 Another bonus: if you’re using someone else’s computer (e.g. while traveling), you can log into the EverSync website and access your bookmarks there.

 But what about your mobile phone?
 Wouldn’t it be nice to have the same bookmarks available on your phone as well?

 If you’re an Android user, you’re in luck.
 EverSync has an app available on the Google Play Store.

 As an iOS user, I’ve also used an EverSync app on my iPhone for several years.
 However, while writing this article, I discovered that EverHelper (the maker of EverSync) no longer mentions the iOS app on its website.
 And lo and behold, I checked the App Store on my iPhone and the app is no longer available.
-EverSync still works on my iPhone, but now it’s a legacy app and bound to break at some point.
+EverSync still works on my iPhone, but now it’s a legacy app and is bound to break at some point.

 After some quick research and trial and error, I’ve modified my sync strategy.
 My new plan?
-I’ll use Apple’s iCloud Bookmarks feature to sync my Chrome bookmarks to Firefox on my PC and to Safari on my iOS devices.
+I’ll use Apple’s iCloud Bookmarks feature to sync my Chrome bookmarks to Firefox and Edge on my PC and to Safari on my iOS devices.
 I had tried this option in the past and hit some blocks, but this time around things are looking good.